 When a customer opts into the pet-friendly turf system, a layer of drain core is installed on top of a thin layer of turf deodorizer to help prevent bacteria growth underneath the artificial grass.
 This will help to control lingering urine smell.
 When wet, the deodorizer releases a cleaning substance and is excellent for the occasional pet use, and is often recommended for front yards.
 The use of antibacterial sand in our pet-friendly turf restrains the growth of bacteria, achieving a cleaner and cooler pet turf surface.

 Now that the base is smoothly graded and compacted, the surface is ready for artificial turf installation.
-We roll the artificial grass out in the sun before cutting, giving it time to adapt to its environment.
+We leave the artificial grass rolls out in the sun before cutting, giving it time to adapt to its environment.
 Once measured and cut to size, the artificial pieces are aligned to prepare for seaming.
 With the use of professional adhesive, the grass is glued together and prepared for stretching.
 The crew is equipped with professional stretchers to maximize efficiency.
 After trimming the edges we lay nails throughout the entire surface every 2 feet, and every 2 inches on the perimeter to reduce stress on the turf caused by temperature fluctuations.
 The crew will double-check all nails for full contact before moving on.For children and ultimate pet-friendly turf installation, a frame should be installed around the perimeter and the artificial grass will be stapled to the frame.
-For commercial projects, we must recommend a nail-free installation to keep all occupants safe when
+For commercial projects, we must recommend a nail-free installation to keep all occupants safe when not supervised.

 Brushing and Clean-Up